mre/andygrunwald.github.io-1/content/post/your-connection-deserves-a-name.md

 * lower the debugging pain and reduce the time to recover in an outage
 * collect usage/resource metrics from the perspective of the datastore over each application

+## How helpful is this in reality?

+In my last eight years working mainly on the reliability of [trivago](https://www.trivago.com/), connection naming has helped us multiple times to find the root cause faster.
+We saw:

+- blocked Redis instances
+- blocked database tables due to inefficient queries
+- overloaded database servers due to traffic spikes

+In all cases, identifying the client was the main entry point for the solution.

 ## What is a good connection name?